jordansissel/software-patterns/error-reporting/ruby/README.md

 * user: identify the problem in a human-readable way, recommend a fix.

 TODO(sissel): implement exception-based errors for each type of audience.
+TODO(sissel): getrlimit CORE to see if we should dump stack/state?